What Does It Mean To Be Compliant With Debt Collection Laws?

 The Difference Between Collecting From Consumers & Collecting From Businesses

-Consumer collections deal primarily with debts owed by individuals to a business, such as a credit card company, bank, or other lenders.
-Commercial collections agencies handle delinquent accounts owed by businesses and often involve companies or corporations who have declared bankruptcy or who otherwise owe large sums of money.
+Consumer collections deal primarily with debts owed by individuals to a business, such as a credit card company, bank, or other vendors.
+Commercial collection agencies handle delinquent accounts owed by businesses and often involve companies or corporations who have declared bankruptcy or who otherwise owe large sums of money.
 As these tend to be more complex situations involving multiple competing interests,an even greater degree of training and industry knowledge must be possessed by a commercial collector..

 What Happens When A Company Goes Bankrupt?